bioinformer/GC123e/README.md

 (e/3)*3 = NAPIER's constant (Upto 5 Decimal Places)= 2.71828 , which is what is the EXACT estimate.

 # If you wish to Peruse this Work, and its further Developments on GitHub (GC123e), please Cite:-
 Praharshit Sharma, & Kuralayanapalya Puttahonnappa Suresh.
 (2021).
-Source-Code: TCBShE [Triplet Codon Block Shannon Entropy] in terms of GC(1,2,3)% Harmonically Averages approximating to Napier's Constant: a Comprehensive Survey across ~14.45 million Transcripts Grouped-by 1118 Species (v-2.71828).
+Source-Code: TCBShE= Triplet Codon Block Shannon Entropy in terms of GC(1,2,3)% equates to Napier's Constant for Model Organisms, and Harmonically Averages to Same Approximately: a Penta-Clado-genic Quantitative Survey across ~14.45 million Transcripts Grouped-by 1118 Species (v-2.71828).
 Zenodo. https://doi.org/10.5281/zenodo.5137183